 Lateral thinking is a more of an insight tool that involves more of forward thinking to build up something new rather than analysing something old.
 When you need to focus your creativity in designing or inventing, you need to be thinking from a blank page, and not about improving what is already there.
 Thinking laterally helps you to be more proactive, especially, when solving a problem that is not yet known and can help you choose your starting point to arrive at a solution.

-Lateral thinking involves being wrong on purpose in order to provoke a rearrangement of information to come up with a right solution towards the end because of which it allows you to suspend your judgment at each step of the problem-solving process.
+Whereas, thinking laterally involves being wrong on purpose in order to provoke a rearrangement of information to come up with a right solution towards the end because of which it allows you to suspend your judgment at each step of the problem-solving process.
 Whereas vertical thinking involves being right all along where judgment is exercised at every stage that limits ideas.

 Uses of thinking laterally